haxsaw/actuator-docs/source/manual/infra-basic.rst

 Using the orchestrator we built in :doc:`orch-basic`, we can create an instance of the server in AWS.
 If you put the above model code into a Python module my_models.py, you can then run the code and see you instance get built on AWS, and also have Actuator tear the instance down.

-We'll use this final example infra model when having a look at the other models.